0xl0nely/vmcc/README.md

 * Debugger for code running in the virtual machine
 * Easy to use API for c++
 * Project Targest Multiple Architectures (x86, ARM, SPARC, MIPS, POWERPC)
+* Implement a Just In Time Compiler for the runtime option
+* No Garbage COllection, since we want to stay true to C's explicit memory management

 ## Installation